mirucon/coldbox-addon/readme.txt

 = 1.0.1 =
 * Improved: AMP HTML format
-* Added: A custmizer option to select whether or not uses AMP pages
+* Added: A customizer option to select whether or not use AMP pages

 = 1.0 =
 * Initial Release